thenoseman/vim_config/README.markdown

 represents your cursor location).
 If you don't want to use autoclose in a certain situation, you can use the `<Leader>a` binding to toggle it.

-### BufExplorer ###

-BufExplorer is a quick way to switch around between windows.
-You can run `:help bufexplorer` to see the full information, or just make use of the `<Leader>be` keybinding to bring up the BufExplorer window while you've got a few buffers open to see it in action.

-BufExplorer is configured in `vim/config/bufexplorer.vim`

 ### BufOnly ###

 BufOnly is a simple plugin that closes all buffers but the currently open one.
 Useful for when you've got a bunch of buffers open that aren't pertinent any more (e.g. you're switching to a different project now, etc.).
 I've mapped the BufOnly command to the `<Leader>bo` keychain.

-### CamelCaseMotion ###

-CamelCaseMotion defines keybindings for motions that work on camel-case words (and underscore-separated words). e.g., by default, `w` goes to the end of the word, even if that word is CamelCasedLikeThis.
-Using CamelCaseMotion, you can use `,w` to move to the next part of the CamelCasedWord. `:help camelcasemotion` for more information.

-### Command-T ###

-In the Mac OS X application TextMate, you can use Cmd-t to do a 'fuzzy' search for files in your current working directory.
-Command-T is a plugin that duplicates this functionality - using `<Leader>t` by default.
-Just start typing and you'll see it in action.
-The config settings I've made are in `vim\config\commandt.vim`.

-### Conque ###

-Conque is awesome.
-It allows you to run (and interact with) any executable inside vim.
-This means that you can run a shell, irb, script/console, or any similar tool inside of a vim buffer.
-I've got a few default bindings set up as follows (each of these, by default, opens the new buffer in a new horizontally-split window):

-* `<Leader>ss` - this starts your `$SHELL` in a new buffer.
-* `<Leader>sc` - this starts `./script/console` in a new buffer.
-* `<Leader>si` - this starts `irb` in a new buffer.
-* `<Leader>sx` - this starts... whatever you want :) it prompts you to enter the executable you want to run, and then starts it in a new buffer.

-### dbext.vim ###

-Dbext is a very powerful plugin that provides database integration with vim.
-For the most part, this is included because Rails.vim plays very nicely with it, but you can also use it on its own if you prefer.

 ### Endwise ###